 - Preventing work burnout and job stress: Lack of empathy in the workplace can lead to poor physical and mental health in employees, low production, high turnover, and increased levels of job abandonment.
 It’s a leader’s job to create a safe work environment where people feel their well-being is a top priority.
 When the leadership team is empathetic, they put their team members’ needs first.

 - Producing better teams: Catalyst’s research shows that employees who have empathetic leaders report more innovation, are less likely to leave a job, and less likely to burn out.

 5 Easy Ways to Practice Empathetic Leadership at Work

-Empathetic leadership is so much more than what you say, or even how you act.
-It’s leading with a caring heart.
+Empathetic leadership in management is so much more than what you say, or even how you act.
+The key is leading with a caring heart.
 Find a few simple strategies for practicing empathy in the workplace below.

 1. Don’t Jump to Negative Conclusions

 “Give people the benefit of the doubt, over and over again . . .
 See the good in others so it brings out the best in you.”Liz newman